-“Wait, Phil, aren’t you being a little to harsh?”
+“Wait, Phil, aren’t you being a little too harsh?”

 “Why do you say that?”
 Confused, I asked.

 “Humans can use one primary and secondary element.
 This also applies in magic and coding the stones.”
 Phil spoke.
-“I cannot code elements that I do not have a natural affinity too.”
+“I cannot code elements that I do not have a natural affinity for.”